 I would estimate that the typical school teacher encounters a dozen ethically charged teachable moments like these every day.
 Speaking for myself, it can sometimes be overwhelming to feel as if I am never “off duty”: so often these moments bubble up during my lunch break, on a mad dash to the photocopy room, or even on a trip to the bathroom.
 And, of course, each of the examples I offer above is somewhat complicated.
 They are by and large not simple rule violations, such as when one student calls another a derogatory name; in that situation, I might simply remind the offending student of the school policy against “shame, blame, or attack.”

 Instead, consider the first example: the student who exclaims, “That’s so gay!”
-When I stop to address this comment, which I consider to be inappropriate, the offending student will explain to me in an earnest (or even pitying) tone that of course he or she is not intending to insult gay people, but rather that this is just an expression—a figure of speech.
+When I stop to address this comment, which I consider to be inappropriate, the offending student will explain to me in an earnest (or even pitying) tone that of course they are not intending to insult gay people, but rather that this is just an expression—a figure of speech.
 Helping this student to understand my concerns with such homophobic language requires a conversation about the following.
-First, his or her intent in making such a comment is not all that matters.
+First, their intent in making such a comment is not all that matters.
 Second, a comment that equates “gay” with “bad” makes our community a hostile and even dangerous one for gay students and faculty members.
 And third, both of these problems are true even if there is not a gay person around to overhear the comment.

 Such a conversation—one that may actually prove effective in changing the offending student’s behavior—can be a difficult one to take on during the four minutes in between classes or the 26 minutes allotted for lunch.
 And yet taking on these conversations does feel like part of my job—part of what I signed up for.